Health Science (Leads to Bradley Doctorate of Physical Therapy or other health professions)

 The Doctorate of Physical Therapy

 Many Bradley Health Science majors pursue a career in Physical Therapy.
 In addition to acceptance into Bradley’s Doctor of Physical Therapy, Health Science alumni have been accepted into all of the DPT programs in Illinois, programs across the Midwest and programs in California, Maine, North Carolina, Pennsylvania and other states.
-Freshmen admitted to the undergraduate program in Health Science have the opportunity for direct admission into Bradley’s graduate program if they meet the following criteria: all math and science courses must be taken at Bradley and must be taken in sequence; students must attain a math, science and overall GPA of 3.4 at the end of freshman year, 3.5 at the end of the sophomore year and 3.6 at the end of the junior year.
+Freshmen admitted to the undergraduate program in Health Science have the opportunity for early assurance of admission into Bradley’s graduate program if they meet the following criteria: all math and science courses must be taken at Bradley and must be taken in sequence; students must attain a math, science and overall GPA of 3.4 at the end of freshman year, 3.5 at the end of the sophomore year and 3.6 at the end of the junior year.

 A Variety of Health Care Options